ndmitchell/ghcid/README.md

 # ghcid [![Hackage version](https://img.shields.io/hackage/v/ghcid.svg?style=flat)](http://hackage.haskell.org/package/ghcid) [![Build Status](http://img.shields.io/travis/ndmitchell/ghcid.svg?style=flat)](https://travis-ci.org/ndmitchell/ghcid)

 Either "GHCi as a daemon" or "GHC + a bit of an IDE".
-To a first approximation, it opens `ghci` and runs `:reload` whenever your source code changes, formatting the output to fit a fixed height window.
+To a first approximation, it opens `ghci` and runs `:reload` whenever your source code changes, formatting the output to fit a fixed height console.
 Unlike other Haskell development tools, `ghcid` is intended to be _incredibly simple_.
 In particular, it doesn't integrate with any editors, doesn't depend on GHC the library and doesn't start web servers.

 **Using it**